johnny555/ausros/README.md

 Note we are using jazzy (not humble) because gazebo (harmonic) binaries exist for arm64, but not on humble.

+# Requirements

+This should work on Windows, Mac or Linux.
+You just need VS Code and docker.
+It stands up a VNC server in the container that is accessible from localhost:6080

 # Steps

 ## Setup